-Field evaluations: The ability to perform a specific skill at an acceptable or higher level as required by the content of the course.
+Field evaluations: The ability to perform a specific skill at an acceptable or higher level as required by the industry certification.

 Leadership skills: The ability to take initiative to motivate and inspire others and responds to the needs of the group and its individuals.
 Analyzes problems and develops sound alternatives.
 Takes time to think, acts rationally and avoids shortcuts.
 Takes charge of situations when needed and without prompting while understanding and respecting when to let others lead.